Fitz: Revival

 Starting in the Stuart era (1603–1714), there was a revival of the adoption of fitz surname forms, particularly for illegitimate children of kings, princes, or high nobility.
 For example, Fitzroy for the children of Charles II and one of his mistresses, the Duchess of Cleveland; FitzJames, for the illegitimate children of king James II (1685–1688) and Arabella Churchill; FitzClarence for those of Duke of Clarence, later King William IV (1830–1837) by Mrs. Jordan; and FitzGeorge, for the sons born to the legally prohibited marriage of Prince George, Duke of Cambridge (1819–1904) with Sarah Fairbrother, who would refer to herself as Mrs. FitzGeorge.
 This practice by the late royalty gave rise to the erroneous belief that historical instances of Fitz surnames also denoted illegitimacy, which was not the case.
 In 1834, the Baronet Sir Robert Wygram obtained royal licence to make "a fanciful alteration" of his surname to Fitzwygram.

 In the arts

 In the arts, the prefix Fitz has been used to connote nobility.
-Walter Scott's Ivanhoe includes a Lord Waldemar Fitzurse, a noble advisor of prince John.
-Ben Jonson's play The Devil Is an Ass includes the eccentric and foolish Norfolk squire named Fabian Fitzdottrell, a name evoking the dotterel, viewed by Jacobeans as a foolish bird, while Anthony Trollope's 1862 novel Orley Farm features the fictional rakishly aristocratic figure Lord John Fitzjoly.
-In Jane Austen's famous novel Pride and Prejudice, a major character is named Fitzwilliam Darcy.
-More recently, Robin Hobb has written a series of fictional fantasy novels featuring a royal bastard, the assassin FitzChivalry 'Fitz' Farseer.
+Walter Scott's Ivanhoe (1819) includes a Lord Waldemar Fitzurse, a noble advisor of prince John.
+Ben Jonson's play The Devil Is an Ass (1616) includes the eccentric and foolish Norfolk squire named Fabian Fitzdottrell, a name evoking the dotterel, viewed by Jacobeans as a foolish bird, while Anthony Trollope's 1862 novel Orley Farm features the fictional rakishly aristocratic figure Lord John Fitzjoly.
+In Jane Austen's famous novel Pride and Prejudice (1813), a major character is named Fitzwilliam Darcy.
+More recently, Robin Hobb's fantasy Farseer trilogy (1995–1997) feature a royal bastard, the assassin FitzChivalry "Fitz" Farseer.